kensnyder/blossom-solver/README.md

 mustered27mustrd32e+
 ```

-1. Words start at a line break and continue until encountering a number
+1. Words start at a line break and continue until encountering a number.
-2. A plus is added to the end of a word if it is a pangram
+2. A plus is added to the end of the line if it is a pangram.
 3. If the word has multiple sections of letters/numbers, the sections indicate
    how many points each bonus petal letter would produce.

+Example breakdown:

 ```txt
 # mustard is a pangram worth 24 points regardless of which letter is the bonus petal